 The answer is yes, but you might be missing some key details that are sabotaging your efforts.
 If keto isn’t working for you so far, take a look at the most common reasons you might be stuck and what you can do to fix the issues.

 1. Not Tracking Carbohydrates

-Remember that in the ketogenic diet, we want to follow the macronutrient breakdown of low carb, adequate protein, and high fat.
-This one might seem obvious; after all, keto is ALL about that very-low-carb living, right?
-But one of the biggest rules of keto success is to track, track, track because extra carbs can otherwise slip in unnoticed.
+On the ketogenic diet, you want to follow the macronutrient ratio of low carb, adequate-protein, and high fat.
+It might seem obvious, but one of the most significant rules of keto success is to track your carb intake because hidden carbs can slip in unnoticed.

-Carbs are everywhere, so as much as you might try to avoid them completely, that’s just not possible.
-Although carbs generally make up 5% of your diet on keto, the exact amount of how much you can tolerate and still stay in ketosis varies a little by individual.
+Carbs are everywhere.
+As much as you might try to avoid them altogether, that’s just not possible.
+Although carbs generally make up 5% of your diet on keto, the exact amount of how much you can tolerate and still stay in a state of ketosis varies a bit from person to person.